 Writing a Website part 1: Recipe for Making a Website!

 Creating and hosting a website is not hard, and it is much cheeper than you think!
-And there other options even if you don't want to pay.
+And there are other options even if you don't want to pay.

 Why a Recipe?